MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mde-sap-windows-server.md

 9. Tools, such as Defender for Endpoint security policies are recommended to ensure that Defender for Endpoint is configured correctly and uniformly deployed.
 In the Microsoft Defender portal, go to **Endpoints** > **Configuration management** > **Endpoint security policies**, and then select **Create new Policy**.
 For more information, see [Manage endpoint security policies in Microsoft Defender for Endpoint](/microsoft-365/security/defender-endpoint/manage-security-policies).

-10. Several new features are being implemented in Defender for Endpoint on  Windows and these features have been tested with SAP systems.
+10. Several new features are being implemented in Defender for Endpoint on Windows, and these features have been tested with SAP systems.
 These new features reduce blocking and lower CPU consumption.
-It is recommended to use the very latest Defender for Endpoint for Windows release
+It is recommended to use the very latest Defender for Endpoint for Windows release.
+See [Microsoft Defender Antivirus security intelligence and product updates](/microsoft-365/security/defender-endpoint/microsoft-defender-antivirus-updates).

-## Deployment Methodology
+## Deployment methodology

-SAP and Microsoft do not recommend deploying Defender for Endpoint on Windows directly to all development, QAS and production systems simultaneously and/or without careful testing and monitoring.
-Customers that have deployed Defender for Endpoint and other similar software in an uncontrolled manner without adequate testing have experienced system downtime as a result.
+SAP and Microsoft do not recommend deploying Defender for Endpoint on Windows directly to all development, QAS, and production systems simultaneously, and/or without careful testing and monitoring.
+Customers who have deployed Defender for Endpoint and other similar software in an uncontrolled manner without adequate testing have experienced system downtime as a result.

 Defender for Endpoint on Windows and any other software or configuration change should be deployed into development systems first, validated in QAS and only then deployed into production environments.

-Using tools such as Endpoint Security Policies to deploy Defender for Endpoint to an entire SAP landscape without testing is very likely to cause downtime.
+Using tools, such as [Defender for Endpoint security settings management](/mem/intune/protect/mde-security-integration) to deploy Defender for Endpoint to an entire SAP landscape without testing is very likely to cause downtime.

-The factors that need to be tested include:
+Here's a list of what to test:

-1. Deploy Defender for Endpoint  with Tamper Protection enabled.
-If testing identifies file locking or blocking issues determine whether to disable Real Time Scanning and configure scheduled scans.
-If testing identifies problems open a support case using the Microsoft Defender Portal.
+1. Deploy Defender for Endpoint  with [tamper protection](prevent-changes-to-security-settings-with-tamper-protection.md) enabled.
+If testing identifies file locking or other blocking issues, determine whether to disable [real-time protection](configure-protection-features-microsoft-defender-antivirus.md) and configure [scheduled scans](schedule-antivirus-scans.md).
+If testing identifies problems, open a [support case](contact-support.md) using the Microsoft Defender portal.

 2. Exclude DBMS files and executables following DBMS vendor recommendation